SDC-ghrden03/cost-calculator/README.md

 docker-compose up
 ```

-Navigate to http://localhost:80 to see a development version of the app.
+Allow the applicaton time to build, you can follow the output in the terminal to track the build's progress.
+Once the build has successfully completed, Navigate to http://localhost:80 to see a development version of the app.

 ### Installing